NETWAYS/pretix-checkinlist-net/README.md

 # Thanks

-Raphael Michel for Pretix and the initial checkin list export code, which is adopted in this custom renderer plugin.
+Raphael Michel for Pretix and the initial checkin list export code which is adopted in this custom plugin.

 # License

 * Copyright 2018 NETWAYS GmbH <support@netways.de>
 * Copyright 2018 Raphael Michel <mail@raphaelmichel.de>

-Authors: Michael Friedrich, Raphael Michael
+Authors: Michael Friedrich, Raphael Michel

 The code in this repository is published under the terms of the Apache License.
 See the LICENSE file for the complete license text.